 B. The accident report shall contain the name, nature, and location of the business of the employer and the name, age, sex, and wages and occupation of the injured employee, and shall state the date and hour of the accident causing the injury and the nature and cause of the injury, together with such other information as may be required by the Commission.
-Such report shall permit the choice between "male," "female," or "nonbinary" when designating the sex of the injured employee.
+Such report shall permit the choice between "male," "female," or an "X" marker where the "X" means unspecified or other gender identity, as applicable, when designating the sex of the injured employee.
 However, those injuries deemed minor by the Commission shall be reported in the manner prescribed by the Commission.